Sammy Kaye: Biography

+After the big-band era

+Sammy Kaye was one of the relatively few bandleaders of the 1930s who remained active in the 1950s.
+Many of his contemporaries had disbanded after World War II, when popular music emphasized singers over orchestras.
+In 1950 Kaye scored a number-one hit with "Harbor Lights".
+In 1955, Kaye recorded for the RCA Thesaurus transcription service, resulting in his orchestra being featured five times a week on several national radio networks.

-His band members included Ralph Flanagan.
-Singers included Don Cornell (not related to Dale Cornell), Billy Williams (the country music singer with the Pecos River Rogues), Tommy Ryan, Gary Willner, Barry Frank, Tony Russo, and Nancy Norman.
+His band members included Ralph Flanagan, who later led his own band.
+Singers included Don Cornell, Billy Williams (the country music singer with the Pecos River Rogues), Tommy Ryan, Gary Willner, Barry Frank, Tony Russo, and Nancy Norman.
 All members of the band sometimes sang backing vocals in various combination as the "Kaydets".
 Although his musicians were always competent, the jazz critic George T. Simon described them as "magnificently trained and exceedingly unoriginal".

 Television

-Kaye had the following shows on network television:
+Sammy Kaye appeared semi-regularly on network television during the 1950s: